E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 This lab demonstrates how Cisco network devices can be managed remotely through the command line and how that access can be secured.

 The lab first uses Telnet with local authentication to verify basic remote CLI access.
 SSH is then configured using a hostname, domain name, RSA keys, and SSH version 2.
-Finally, the VTY lines are hardened to accept SSH only, blocking Telnet while keeping secure remote management available.
+The VTY lines are hardened to accept SSH only, and an ACL is applied directly to the VTY lines so only the administrator PC can establish remote management sessions.

 ---